Auta1994/aws-machine-learning-university-accelerated-nlp/README.md

 ![logo](data/MLU_Logo.png)
-## Machine Learning University: Accelerated Natural Language Processing Class
+## Gbest canva dan auta Machine Learning University: Accelerated Natural Language Processing Class

 This repository contains __slides__, __notebooks__ and __datasets__ for the __Machine Learning University (MLU) Accelerated Natural Language Processing__ class.
 Our mission is to make Machine Learning accessible to everyone.
 We have courses available across many topics of machine learning and believe knowledge of ML can be a key enabler for success.
 This class is designed to help you get started with Natural Language Processing (NLP), learn widely used techniques and apply them on real-world problems.